Autodesk-Forge/Data_Exchange_Samples/4.IdentifyVersionDifference/README.md

 ## Intro

 As discussed in previous tutorials, the data within an exchange container is organized as a graph.
 It's a collection of assets, linked through relationships.
-The state of the graph is captured in a snapshot, while different states (you can see it as versions) of the ghraph are retrieved using the snapshot revisions, which act as marks or pointers to a certain graph state.
+The state of the graph is captured in a snapshot, while different states (you can see it as versions) of the graph are retrieved using the snapshot revisions, which act as marks or pointers to a certain graph state.

 To better understand the idea of the snapshot and revisions, let us follow how the graph is modified when a new version of exchange is created upon change of the source Revit file: